 Not only that, these directories do a great job of ranking #1 for some seriously competitive primary keywords.
 Which means getting your site placed on their page can be huge for your traffic.
 You can mainly get the same exposure as a number 1 link without the fighting the uphill SEO battle.

 Why Bother Ranking on B2B Directories?

-It’s not always reasonable to target the first page of certain primary keywords.
+It’s not always reasonable to target the first page of specific primary keywords.
 Even though we know that’s where the bulk of the search volume is, it isn’t cost-effective.
 Why?
-Because these keywords are highly competitive and are usually dominated by giant posts that can never be beat.
+Because these keywords are highly competitive and are usually dominated by giant posts that can never be beaten.

 There’s a second reason not to chase down these primary keywords.
-And that is that, even though they generate a higher search volume, it often times isn’t as qualified searchers.
-Which makes conversion and closing deals more difficult.
+And that is that, even though they generate a higher search volume, it often isn’t as qualified searchers, which makes conversion and closing deals more difficult.

 8 B2B Directories to Drive Demand & Leads

 The following are 8 B2B directories that help grow your brand’s visibility and generate a high ROI by increasing demand and leads for your brand (without the heavy lifting to rank there ;)).